salsolatragus/latex-git-hook/README.md

 # latex-git-hook

 Git commit hook to ensure latex documents are up-to-date.
-Checks documents on all levels of the repository, given that both '<document>.pdf' and '<document>.tex' exist.
+Checks documents on all levels of the repository, given that both `<document>.pdf` and `<document>.tex` exist.

 # Setup

-Either copy this script to '<repo>/.git/hooks/pre-commit' or link it there.
+Either copy this script to `<repo>/.git/hooks/pre-commit` or link it there.
 Make sure it's executable.

 # Credits